 Type II diabetes is an acquired type that occurs mostly in middle-aged dogs, similar to adult-onset diabetes in humans.
 This type is also commonly known as insulin-dependent diabetes mellitus (IDDM).

 Most diabetes in dogs is Type II IDDM.

-Diabetes affects all breeds of dogs, but some breeds seem to have a higher risk of developing the disease.
+Diabetes can affect all breeds of dogs, but some breeds seem to have a higher risk of developing the disease.
 For example:

 - Golden Retrievers